-GCP Cloud Integration
+GCP Cloud Billing Integration

 If you don't already have a GCP service account with the appropriate rights, you can run the following commands in your command line to generate and export one.
-Make sure your gcloud project is where your external costs are being run.
+Make sure your GCP project is where your external costs are being run.

 export PROJECT_ID=$(gcloud config get-value project)

 gcloud iam service-accounts create compute-viewer-kubecost --display-name "Compute Read Only Account Created For Kubecost" --format json

 gcloud projects add-iam-policy-binding $PROJECT_ID --member serviceAccount:compute-viewer-kubecost@$PROJECT_ID.iam.gserviceaccount.com --role roles/compute.viewer

 gcloud projects add-iam-policy-binding $PROJECT_ID --member serviceAccount:compute-viewer-kubecost@$PROJECT_ID.iam.gserviceaccount.com --role roles/bigquery.user

 gcloud projects add-iam-policy-binding $PROJECT_ID --member serviceAccount:compute-viewer-kubecost@$PROJECT_ID.iam.gserviceaccount.com --role roles/bigquery.dataViewer